mlcommons/mobile_app_open/mobile_back_litert/README.md

   `llm-*` benchmarks default to CPU. `LiteRtGpuBackend` has no Metal
   enumerator: on Apple, Metal is selected by `kLiteRtGpuBackendAutomatic` plus compile-time Metal support.
-* The `llm-*` benchmarks need a high-memory device.
-The prefill buffers are sized by the selected prefill signature, so a prompt just over 2048 tokens picks the 4096 bucket and its logits buffer alone is several GB; together with the ~1.2 GB model this exceeds the per-process memory limit on 4 GB-class devices, and iOS kills the app (`EXC_RESOURCE`, observed on an iPad mini).
-  This is not Apple-specific -- Android just has more headroom.
+* The `llm-*` benchmarks do not currently run on iOS.
+The prefill buffers are sized by the selected prefill signature, so a prompt just over 2048 tokens picks the 4096 bucket, and that logits buffer alone is several GB; together with the ~1.2 GB model it exceeds the per-process memory limit and iOS kills the app (`EXC_RESOURCE`).
+The observed limit is 3376 MB on an 8 GB device, so this is not confined to small devices, and both the CPU and the Metal delegate hit it.
+Android is unaffected -- it has far more headroom.
 * There is no CoreML/ANE path: the LiteRT v2 API does not expose one yet (upstream marks ANE "coming soon").
 Use the Apple backend for CoreML.